 White Spots on Plant Leaves Not Mildew

-If you find white spots on your plants but you can rule out powdery mildew, it can have other reasons.
+If you find white spots on your plants, but you can rule out powdery mildew, it can have other reasons.
 It can be from stress or nutrient deficiency, or viruses or pests can cause it.

 Here is an example of my Anthurium warocquenanum plant.
 From afar, I see white spots on the leaves.
 The spots are mainly on the underside.
-Once I go closers, I can identify mealybugs.
+Once I go closer, I can identify mealybugs.
 These pesky insects spread quickly on plants and start to suck the sap.

 Frequently Asked Questions about White Spots On My Plants